 Both illness and health are created by your patterns of movement and the ways your body restricts or releases the natural flow of energy throughout your system.
 This is true for individuals and organizations alike.

 Using the skills and philosophy of Noguchi Seitai we work with both individuals and organizations – to find a natural flow of movement.
 Freeing people to perform with greater flexibility, ease, and a sense of positive potential.

 The practice of Noguchi Seitai leads one to understand how to go with the flow of energy that is present, rather than attempting to understand intellectually what needs to be done differently.

 Neuro-Linguistic Programming (NLP)

-NLP is the art, science, and practice of understanding and valuing people.
+NLP is the art, science, and practice of understanding and valuing people and uncovering “strategies of excellence”.
 It’s sometimes called “The Owner’s and Operator’s Manual for the Human Mind.”